Package Torello.Java

 throws java.io.IOException

 This method will delete files (not sub-directories) from a source directory.
 This method is not recursive, and will not delete files from sub-directories.
-Files in all other directories of the directory tree that begins with parameter FileNode 'directory' shall all be left-alone, except the files inside the contents of parameter FileNode 'directory' itself.
+Files in all other directories of the sub-directory branch that begins with the FileNode parameter 'directory' shall all be left-alone, except the files inside the contents of parameter 'directory' itself.

 Parameters:

-directory - This is the source or "root node" of the directory-tree that needs to be (recursively) copied to the targetDirectory.
+directory - This is the source or "root node" of the directory-tree that needs to be (recursively) deleted.
 This FileNode must be a directory, or else a DirExpectedException will be thrown.
 This parameter may not be null.

 filter - If the programmer using this method would like to maintain some control in deciding which files are deleted - deleting some, but not others - from 'directory', then he / she should provide a java.util.function.Predicate<FileNode> here using the 'filter' parameter which makes decisions on which files to delete, and which to leave alone.

-FILTER PREDICATE BEHAVIOR: This filter Predicate<FileNode> will return TRUE to indicate that the file in question should be deleted, and FALSE if no delete is needed.
+Filter Predicate Behavior: This filter (Predicate<FileNode>) should return TRUE) to indicate that the file in question must be deleted, and FALSE if no delete is necessary.

-NOTE: This parameter may be null, and if it is it shall just be ignored, and every file found inside parameter 'directory' will be removed from the file-system.
+Note: This parameter may be null, and if it is, it shall be ignored.
+In this situation, every file found within 'directory' will be removed from the file-system.

-a - This parameter may be null, but if it is not, then debugging / logging / informational messages will be sent to this output.
-This parameter expects an implementation of Java's interface java.lang.Appendable which allows for a wide range of options when logging intermediate messages.
+a - An output log, for debugging & logging informational messages.
+This parameter may be null, and if so, it will be silently ignored.
+This expects an implementation of Java's java.lang.Appendable interface which allows for a wide range of options when logging intermediate messages.

 Returns: